 With a Roth IRA, contributions are not tax-deductible, but profits can increase tax-free, and qualified withdrawals are exempt from taxes or penalties.
 The Roth IRA withdrawal and penalty rules vary depending on your age and how long you've had the account and other factors.
 A Roth IRA is often an attractive savings vehicle to consider for people who expect their tax rate to be higher during retirement than it is currently.
-Roth IRAs allow you to pay taxes on the money that goes into your account, and then all future withdrawals are tax-free.
+Roth IRAs allow you to pay taxes on the money that goes into your account, and then all future withdrawals, including those from a Gold in IRA account, are tax-free.
 Roth IRA contributions aren't taxable because the contributions you make are usually made with after-tax money and you can't deduct them.

 Consider opening a Roth IRA instead of a traditional IRA if you're more interested in earning tax-free income when you retire than in a tax deduction now when you contribute.
 For people who anticipate that they will be in a higher tax bracket when they are older or have retired, Roth IRAs may offer a beneficial option, since the money is not taxable, unlike withdrawals from 401 (k) accounts or a traditional IRA.
 The spousal Roth IRA is kept separate from the person making the contribution's Roth IRA, since Roth IRAs cannot be joint accounts.
 Since Roth IRA withdrawals are made according to the above-mentioned FIFO and earnings are not considered affected until all contributions have been made first, their taxable distribution would be even lower with a Roth IRA.

 The account holder can maintain the Roth IRA indefinitely; no minimum distributions (RMDs) are required over its lifespan, as is the case with 401 (k) and traditional IRAs.
 If you're thinking about opening a Roth IRA account at a bank or brokerage agency where you already have an account, check to see if existing customers receive any discounts on IRA fees.
 Spousal contributions to the Roth IRA are subject to the same rules and limits as regular contributions to the Roth IRA.
 A Roth IRA is an IRA that, except as explained below, is subject to the rules that apply to a traditional IRA.

 If you want the widest range of investment options, you should open a Roth Self-Directed IRA (SDIRA), a special category of Roth IRA in which the investor, not the financial institution, manages their investments.
 Whether a Roth IRA is more beneficial than a traditional IRA depends on the taxpayer's tax bracket, the expected tax rate at retirement, and personal preferences.